makerdao/community/governance/polls/SparkLend Ethereum - Upgrade DAI, USDC, and USDT IRMs - January 15, 2024.md

 ## Resources

+The code changes for the Spark Protocol are available in their GitHub repository at: [marsfoundation/sparklend-advanced](https://github.com/marsfoundation/sparklend-advanced/tree/master)

 If you are new to voting in the Maker Protocol, please see the [voting guide](https://manual.makerdao.com/governance/voting-in-makerdao/on-chain-governance) to learn how voting works.

 Additional information about the Governance process can be found in the [Maker Operational Manual](https://manual.makerdao.com).